MusicXML 4.1 Draft

 Parent elements: <score-partwise><score-timewise>

-The credit type represents the appearance of the title, composer, arranger, lyricist, copyright, dedication, and other text, symbols, and graphics that commonly appear on the first page of a score.
-The credit-words, credit-symbol, and credit-image elements are similar to the words, symbol, and image elements for directions.
+The <credit> element represents the appearance of the title, composer, arranger, lyricist, copyright, dedication, and other text, symbols, and graphics that commonly appear on the first page of a score.
+The <credit-words>, <credit-symbol>, and <credit-image> elements are similar to the <words>, <symbol>, and <image> elements for directions.
 However, since the credit is not part of a measure, the default-x and default-y attributes adjust the origin relative to the bottom left-hand corner of the page.
-The enclosure for credit-words and credit-symbol is none by default.
+The enclosure for <credit-words> and <credit-symbol> is none if not specified.

 Content